Skip to main content

 Certification History

-Soundcheck does not currently provide an API for interacting with certification history.
-However, the certification history data is used by Soundcheck Tech Health page to visualize snapshots and trends of the highest certified levels for every entity and their applicable tracks.
+Certification history data is used by Soundcheck Tech Health page to visualize snapshots and trends of the highest certified levels for every entity and their applicable tracks.
 It's also possible for other systems to integrate with certification history by reading from the Soundcheck database directly.

-Enabling Certification History
+Modifying Certification History Settings

 app-config.yaml